elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 are planning on setting up MISP for production, check out the [official documentation](https://github.com/MISP/MISP/tree/2.4/docs) for installing MISP on Kali, RHEL (incl.
 CentOS and Fedora), or Ubuntu.

-If your organization doesn’t have a MISP instance, you can use one of the many projects that use Docker to get MISP up and running.
-There’s a [great and maintained project](https://github.com/coolacid/docker-misp) by Jason Kendall (@coolacid) that is about as turnkey as you could ask for.
+If your organization doesn't have a MISP instance, you can use one of the many projects that use Docker to get MISP up and running.
+There's a [great and maintained project](https://github.com/coolacid/docker-misp) by Jason Kendall (@coolacid) that is about as turnkey as you could ask for.

-### Standing up CoolAcid’s MISP Docker Containers
+### Standing up CoolAcid's MISP Docker Containers

 As a caveat, this will cover a default development deployment of MISP.
 It should not be used in production.
 Please see the [official MISP documentation](https://github.com/MISP/MISP/tree/2.4/docs) for properly deploying a secure MISP instance.

-As a few prerequisites, you’ll need to have Docker Compose and Git installed:
+As a few prerequisites, you'll need to have Docker Compose and Git installed:

 * **Docker Compose** is used to automate the deployment and configuration of the containers.
-You can check out [Docker’s documentation](https://docs.docker.com/compose/install/) on getting Compose installed.
+You can check out [Docker's documentation](https://docs.docker.com/compose/install/) on getting Compose installed.
 * **Git** is a version-control framework used to coordinate software development throughout contributors and community members.
 You can check out the [Git documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on getting Git installed.

-Next, we need to clone CoolAcid’s repository and fire up the containers.
+Next, we need to clone CoolAcid's repository and fire up the containers.

 * git clone: Copies the remote repository to your local machine into a file called "docker-misp"
 * cd docker-misp: Changes into the "docker-misp" directory